Tweed Collars are Perfect for Dogs, Check the 6 Best Harris, Pink and Red Below

 Breed - The first thing you need to consider when choosing the best tweed collar for your canine companion is breed some breeds of dog need special collars for example if you have a sighthound you will need a martingale collar these extra wide collars put less pressure on delicate necks and as hounds have thinner heads than necks will prevent the collar from slipping off.

-If you have a giant breed or extremely powerful dog like the Staffordshire Bull Terrier you will need a strong collar and if you have a breed that suffers from breathing difficulties like the brachycephalic breeds (Pug, Bulldog, Shih Tzu) you may need to use a harness instead.
+If you have a giant breed or extremely powerful dog like the Staffy you will need a strong collar and if you have a breed that suffers from breathing difficulties like the brachycephalic breeds (Pug, Bulldog, Shih Tzu) you may need to use a harness instead.

 Fur - When choosing a collar for a fluffy breed that is groomed regularly you will need an adjustable collar to take into account the growth of fur.
 If you measure a Poodle or Schnauzer, for example, there could be a couple of inches difference between just after a grooming session and just before.

 Width – Collars come in a range of widths and the common rule of thumb is the larger the dog the greater the width.
-Obviously, a Great Dane or Bullmastiff needs a wider collar than a Chihuahua not only would a tiny dog look ridiculous with a large collar it would also be too heavy as the fittings correspond the size.
+Obviously, a Great Dane or Bullmastiff (more on this breed here) needs a wider collar than a Chihuahua not only would a tiny dog look ridiculous with a large collar it would also be too heavy as the fittings correspond the size.

 Design – Many people buy collars because they look cute and yes if you want a red tweed collar for your dog that comes in the correct size and width, that’s fine, but some dogs may need a waterproof collar if they swim a lot or if they work at night perhaps a reflective collar.
 There are even collars and leads which inform others that the dog is training, nervous, friendly or blind.